01 of 03

 San Diego in May

-Cinco de Mayo Festival: Cinco de Mayo (May 5) has become one of California's most popular festival days, and San Diego hosts one of the biggest Cinco de Mayo festivals in the U.S. They're celebrating a Mexican military victory, not - as some people may say - independence day.
-The official date is (obviously) May 5, but the festival is often held on the weekend nearest to that date.
+Cinco de Mayo (May 5) has become one of California's most popular festival days, and San Diego hosts one of the biggest celebrations in the U.S. The date celebrates a Mexican military victory, not – as some people may say – independence day.
+Festivals are often held on the weekend nearest to the fifth.

 02 of 03